mark-schaal/drude-d8-testing/README.md

     dsh init
     ```

-6. Add `192.168.10.10  drupal8.drude` to your hosts file
+3. Add `192.168.10.10  drupal8.drude` to your hosts file (Windows only)

-7. Point your browser to
+4. Point your browser to

     ```
     http://drupal8.drude
     ```

-## Automation with 'dsh init'

-Site provisioning can be automated using `dsh init`, which calls the shell script in [.drude/scripts/drude-init.sh](.drude/scripts/drude-init.sh).
-This script is meant to be modified per project.
-The one in this repo will give you a good starting point.

-Some common tasks that can be handled by the init script:

-- initialize local settings files (Docker Compose, Drupal, Behat, etc.)
-- import DB / perform a site install
-- compile Sass
-- run DB updates, revert features, clear cached, etc.
-- apply local settings (e.g. enable/disable modules, updates variable values)
-- run Behat tests available in the repo